 Joshua Van Laningham

-If you like luck based games, slight strategy, and trying to build and eat a delicious stack of pancakes, this game may be for you.
+If you like bluffing games, interesting interactions, or trying to control a city with any means you can, this game may be for you.

 While there is a lot going on with this game, it is fairly quick, finishing in only about 20-30 minutes, which is nice.
 If one thinks that there may be some unbalanced cards that could affect a game too much, this shorter play time lets people just jump back into the game and try again.
 The deck will most likely not be gone through in a game, so one can experience many different card interactions and try new strategies every game.
 I had a lot of fun playing the different decks, and each plays very differently.
 It was also fun with all of the decision making to be had involving what to draw and play, and how to interact with the players based on their previous actions and what they may play next.
 There wasn't as much bluffing as I would have though initially, though I assume this comes into its own the more familiar one gets with the cards and the game in general.
 For such a small game it had a lot more to offer than I had originally thought, both in gameplay and fun in general.
 It would be nice to see and expansion or some other sort of add on for this in the future.
 4/5